-ProShares was the first Exchange Traded Fund (ETF) provider for volatility based fund.
-The previous volatility entries from Barclays and VelocityShares were all Exchange Traded Notes (ETN).
-Click on the underlined ETF / ETN for discussions on how how these types of securities work.
-Proshares has done well, and currently is nearly tied with VelocityShares in terms of assets.
+ProShares was the first Exchange Traded Fund (ETF) provider for volatility based funds.
+The previous volatility entries from Barclays (e.g., VXX & VXZ) were all Exchange Traded Notes (ETN).
+Click on the underlined ETF / ETN for discussions on how these types of securities work.
+Proshares has done well and currently has the most assets in the volatility ETP space.

 - UVXY and SVXY have options available

 - Tax treatment: Because UVXY and SVXY explicitly hold VIX futures the IRS counts them as partnerships that need K-1 forms filed for taxable accounts at tax time.
 The VelocityShares ETN’s tax treatment is the same as regular stocks.
 On ProShares’ website (point 1) they elaborate:

 - K-1 reporting: With volatility, commodity, currency, and managed Futures ProShares will invest in a range of derivative instruments, including futures and forward contracts.
 In general, open futures positions will be marked to market, with their capital gains and losses reportable on a Schedule K-1.
 The reporting of gains and losses may vary depending on the specifics of a contract.
 See here for more on K-1 tax reporting and the ability to access your K-1 reports on-line if you have held ProShares volatility ETFs.

 - This income (loss) might be categorized as under 1256 contracts.
 These generally result in 60% long-term and 40% short-term gains/losses on the investor’s tax return regardless of how long you held the shares.